kanikakapoorcode/Camera-Classifier/README.md

-# Camera-Classifier
+# camera-classifier
-Camera Classifier using Python
+A Python application that uses camera input to train a SVM to respond to specific actions.